 Anterior cervical discectomy and fusion is a surgical procedure to remove all or part of a herniated disc in the neck and reinforce the affected vertebrae.
 Approaching the compromised disc from the front of the neck (anterior) avoids impact to the spinal cord, spinal nerves, and the dense muscles along the back of the neck.

 Cervical disc replacement surgery, also called spinal arthroplasty, is a type of joint replacement surgery that replaces a damaged disc in the neck (cervical spine) with an artificial disc device.
+Dr. Carl Giodrano and Dr. Richard Narchwalter have extensive training in spinal surgery exposures including those in the highly intricate cervical region of the spine.

 Lumbar discectomy is a lower back surgery our New Jersey surgeons perform to remove all or part of a herniated disc.
 Dr. Carl Giordano and Dr. Richard Nachwalter specialize in performing this and other spine surgery procedures using minimally invasive techniques.